 The Named Executive Officers, as well as the directors of the Corporation, are subject to the Corporation's Insider Trading and Reporting Policy (the "Insider Trading Policy").
 Under the Insider Trading Policy, Named Executive Officers and the directors of the Corporation may not sell, purchase or otherwise trade in the securities of the Corporation or any of its public affiliates (as defined in the policy) without the prior approval of the Corporate Secretary of the Corporation.
-The Insider Trading Policy prohibits a Named Executive Officer or director from purchasing financial instruments, including for greater certainty, prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in market value of equity securities (or equivalents such as DSUs or PSUs, the value of which is derived from equity securities) granted by the Corporation or a subsidiary as compensation.
-The Insider Trading Policy also prohibits a Named Executive Officer or director from equity securities) granted by the Corporation or a subsidiary as compensation.

-selling a "call" or buying a "put" in respect of any security of the Corporation or its public affiliates.
+The Insider Trading Policy prohibits a Named Executive Officer or director from using financial instruments including derivatives, to engage in transactions that are designed to hedge or offset a decrease in the market value of equity securities (or equivalents such as DSUs, EDSUs, PSUs or RSUs, the value of which is derived from equity securities) of the Corporation or a subsidiary or any public affiliate of the Corporation.
+For greater certainty, this includes use of forward contracts, options, equity swaps or exchange funds.
+The Insider Trading Policy also prohibits a Named Executive Officer or director from knowingly, directly or indirectly, selling a "call" or buying a "put" in respect of any security of the Corporation or its public affiliates.
 In addition, the Insider Trading Policy prohibits these individuals from making a "short sale" of securities of such issuers, or buying or selling any such securities with the intention of reselling or repurchasing them within a six month period in expectation of a short-term rise or fall in the market price of the securities.